 Output:

-Advantages of using str() in Python
+Top Benefits of Using str() in Python for Readable Output

 - When writing non-string data to a file, str() ensures the content is in the correct format.